-&lt;sup>13 August 9, 1825, Letter of William Richards Describes Progress of Instruction-Four Schools Established on Lanal, Missionary Herald, June 1826:174-175.
+13August 9, 1825, Letter of William Richards Describes Progress of Instruction-Four Schools Established on Lanal, Missionary Herald, June 1826:174-175.

-&lt;sup>14Kepā and Onaona Maly researched the American Board of Commissioners of Foreign Missions (ABCFM) collection at Harvard in 2004, and subsequently digitized it for return to Hawai'I. This journal, along with thousands of other records of importance to Hawaiian history, have been lost to Hawai'I for 177
+14Kepä and Onaona Maly researched the American Board of Commissioners of Foreign Missions (ABCFM) collection at Harvard in 2004, and subsequently digitized it for return to Hawai'L This Journal, along with thousands of other records of importance to Hawaiian history, have been lost to Hawai'[for 177 the Sandwich Islands, supplied with water from the bottom, except such as are on the sea shore on a level with the sea.